nevinchow/MusicHub/README.md

 ## 5. Reviews CRUD
 * Users are able create reviews on Albums, they are also able to edit and delete their reviews

+## 6. Continuous Play
+* Users are able to navigate to different pages of the site without stopping the current song.